Policies

 TACKLING THE CRISIS

-• Changing the capital gains concession/negative gearing rules to rein in house prices
+• Re-engineering the capital gains concession/negative gearing rules

-• Restricting home ownership to the people who actually live in Australia
+• Restricting home ownership to the people who live here

 • 100% government mortgages for nurses, EMTs, police, and firefighters